rockobonaparte/cloaca/README.md

 ### Why the name?

-Cloaca is part of a snake's butt.
-Yes, I know Python is named from Monty Python, not snakes.
-I think that makes it even more horrible.
 This is my own self-deprecation at work.
-Calling the project "this is a bad use of time but I'm doing it for personal reasons so nyaaaah" is too long.
+Calling the project "this is a bad use of time but I'm doing it for personal reasons so nyaaaah" is too long, so I have named it after an organ in a snake's butt.
 What's funny is that other people have also called their own projects "Cloaca!"
 I can change it but if somebody complains to me that they're the one entitled to name their project after a snake's butt then I'm just sorry for you.
 I'll rename it to Blue Steel or Magnum.

 ### How are you implementing re-entrant code?
 I started with IEnumerables but that implementation turned feral and had to be put out of its misery behind the tool shed.